rust-lang/book/src/ch07-03-controlling-visibility-with-pub.md

 }
 ```

-We'll explain more about testing in Chapter XX, but we've talked about modules
+We'll explain more about testing in Chapter XX, but parts of this should make
-now, so parts of this should make sense: we have a module named `tests` that
+sense now: we have a module named `tests` that lives next to our other modules
-lives next to our other modules and contains one function named `it_works()`.
+and contains one function named `it_works()`.
+Even though there are special
+annotations, the `tests` module is just another module!

 Since tests are for exercising the code within our library, let's try to call
 our `client::connect()` function from this `it_works()` function, even though
-we're not going to be testing any functionality:
+we're not going to be checking any functionality right now:

 ```rust
 #[cfg(test)]